 If the Staten Island Ferry isn’t one of the best tourist attractions in New York, we’re not sure what is.
 Leaving from the southern tip of the island, the ferry makes a 15 minute crossing of the Upper Bay to Staten Island which allows for incredible views of the Lower Manhattan skyline, and if you sit on the east facing side of the boat, you can snap some great pictures of the Statue of Liberty.

 While there are things to do on Staten Island – there were two breweries within a 20 minute walk that tempted us – we got back onto the next boat and went back to Manhattan to explore more of the city.
 Since we had already snapped some pictures on the way there, we grabbed a beer and finished it on the 15 minute ride back to Manhattan.
 Oh, did we forget to mention they serve beer?
 Like we said, best attraction in New York.

 Once you make the return journey to Manhattan, there is still lots to see and do.
 Visit the South Street seaport or walk up towards Chinatown and Little Italy.
-We went to The Battery, a large park located at the bottom of Manhattan.

 The actual Ground Zero site has been transformed into a living and working space in New York once again.
 The memorial is a sombre reminder of the events that took place on 9/11 and the two public reflecting pools is a fitting memorial to those who were lost.
 The two pools – which are built in the exact footprints where the twin towers once stood – are lined with the names of all the victims of that day.
 The Museum here is supposed to be quite moving, but it was too late in the day for us to visit.